DallasFormulaRacing/better-onboarding/docs/about/style-guide.md

 # This is the Title of a Document
 ```

 [Sentence case](http://grammar.about.com/od/rs/g/Sentence-Case.htm) should be used all for headings.
 In essence, only capitalize the first word; other words in the sentence are only capitalized if they would normally be in a sentence.
-(Things like names, places, etc. just follow general writing guidelines.
+(Things like names, places, and so on, just follow general writing guidelines.
 This does NOT MEAN use punctuation, unless specifically required.).

 When making headers, make sure to nest your headings for related topics.
 For markdown based documentation this is done by using increasing numbers of `#` followed by the heading's text.
-Each "major" section (such as a list of classes, functions, how to use your code, etc.) should all be defined by a `##` header.
+Each "major" section (such as a list of classes, functions, how to use your code, and so on.) should all be defined by a `##` header.
 Single `#` headers are reserved for titles only, and in order to keep our documentation neat and presentable, any major sections should be documented by the usage of `##`

 If you haven't noticed already, the sidebar of our Wiki lists all the important headings in order of how they appear within their respective Markdown files.
-Each of the subsections that are displayed underneath each major section, such as [New to CS/SE](resources/new-to-CS-or-SE.md), there are the
+Each of the subsections that are displayed underneath each major section, such as [New to CS/SE](../resources/new-to-CS-or-SE.md), there are the

 **Example header hierarchy**
 ```md